 The program holds teacher candidates to the same or a higher level of expectations regarding coursework and grading standards as that to which students in the rest of the institution are held.

-Standard applies to: undergraduate Elementary, Secondary and Special Education programs.
+Standard applies to: Undergraduate Elementary, Secondary and Special Education programs.

-19.1 A program's grading and evaluation standards are sufficiently high that the proportion of teacher candidates achieving exceptional grades is commensurate with the proportion of students doing so in the rest of the institution.
+19.1 The proportion of teacher candidates achieving exceptional grades is comparable to the proportion of all students in the institution doing so.